-2.2 Home language Education and Practices
+2.2 Mother-tongue Education and Practices

 FMV Işık Schools considers the Turkish Language Revolution led by Mustafa Kemal Ataturk, who believed Turkish to be the main element forming the national culture, as its guide.
-In this regard, our school always aims at strengthening our students' home language awareness.
-All our teachers (class and course) are regarded as home language teachers.
-Home language education is structured with a holistic viewpoint called K12.
-Within the framework of this structuring, the Turkish Workshop, organized on 22 December 2019 by FMV Işık Schools Turkish Language and Literature & Turkish departments, had the following targets: restructuring of home language awareness at Işık Schools in accordance with current conditions; enriching the cultural content of Turkish and literature classes by taking into consideration the requirements of the century; creating a common writing language by preparing a terminology dictionary for our courses; forming the Işık Schools "Home language Policy".
-Following the workshop, FMV Işık Schools started configurations so as to increase the level of home language education, and the Işık Schools Turkish Committee was established accordingly.
+In this regard, our school always aims at strengthening our students' mother-tongue awareness.
+All our teachers (class and course) are regarded as mother-tongue teachers.
+Mother-tongue education is structured with a holistic viewpoint called K12.
+Within the framework of this structuring, the Turkish Workshop, organized on 22 December 2019 by FMV Işık Schools Turkish Language and Literature & Turkish departments, had the following targets: restructuring of mother-tongue awareness at Işık Schools in accordance with current conditions; enriching the cultural content of Turkish and literature classes by taking into consideration the requirements of the century; creating a common writing language by preparing a terminology dictionary for our courses; forming the Işık Schools "Mother-tongue Policy".
+Following the workshop, FMV Işık Schools started configurations so as to increase the level of mother-tongue education, and the Işık Schools Turkish Committee was established accordingly.

 In the age of information and technology, in which the traditional educational approaches are inadequate, our purpose is to give prominence to new approaches such as inquiry-based constructivist approaches, differentiated education, multiple intelligence, student-centred education, and focus on the improvement of our students' language and intellectual skills.
 In this context, course plans at FMV Işık Schools are prepared with the aim of improving students' language skills at every level from kindergarten to the 4th year of high school.
 These plans are enriched by means of vertical and horizontal associations.
-When necessary, home language teachers are supported on this subject via in-service training.
+When necessary, mother-tongue teachers are supported on this subject via in-service training.
 Course plans for every course and level are prepared by teachers, and reviewed by the heads of departments of our academic departments.

-Our main purpose for our kindergarten is to enable our students to accomplish home language acquisition, to express their emotions, thoughts and wishes fluently, and to communicate with their peers and adults.
+Our main purpose for our kindergarten is to enable our students to accomplish mother-tongue acquisition, to express their emotions, thoughts and wishes fluently, and to communicate with their peers and adults.
 Various environments are created for our students to enrich their vocabulary and to appropriately use the words they learned.
 Activities such as story reading, storytelling and completion, poems, tongue twisters, pronunciation work, project presentations, group interviews, games, drama works, portfolio works, interviews with authors or various field specialists, musical works, and school trips are organized in order to reach all these goals.
 In addition, work conducted within the scope of the IB Learner Profile features, our students are supported with regards to the development of international awareness, and the improvement of their language and communication skills.
-Moreover, differentiated works prepared for learning skills are applied in order for students to use their home language correctly and efficiently.
+Moreover, differentiated works prepared for learning skills are applied in order for students to use their mother-tongue correctly and efficiently.

-At our primary and high schools, the fundamental philosophy of our home language education is to foster our students' cultural and cognitive viewpoints with their home language, enable them to effectively and correctly use their home language in their lives and the problem-solving process, and improve creativity and awareness.
+At our primary and high schools, the fundamental philosophy of our mother-tongue education is to foster our students' cultural and cognitive viewpoints with their mother-tongue, enable them to effectively and correctly use their mother-tongue in their lives and the problemsolving process, and improve creativity and awareness.
 Our studies are conducted through listening, reading, writing, speaking and viewing activities in a way that serves this fundamental philosophy.
 Through these studies, we aim at enabling our students to extract meaning from a text they read, to interpret the meaning to discuss this meaning with other students, and to concisely express their opinions verbally and in written form.